 The Interest Rate Risk Management Framework, which is reviewed and approved by the Board, provides guidance on MCAN's interest rate risk measurement tools, including stress testing, roles and accountabilities, and monitoring and reporting requirements.
-Additionally, it establishes appropriate interest rate risk limits and articulates appetite for interest rate exposures.
+Additionally, it establishes interest rate risk limits and articulates appetite for interest rate exposures.

 We evaluate our exposure to a variety of changes in interest rates across the term spectrum of our assets and liabilities including both parallel and non-parallel changes in interest rates.
-By managing and strategically matching the terms of corporate assets and term deposits, we seek to reduce the risks associated with interest rate changes, especially in the current rising interest rate environment.
+By managing and strategically matching the terms of corporate assets and term deposits, we seek to reduce the risks associated with interest rate changes.
 In conjunction with liquidity management policies and procedures, we also manage cash flow mismatches.
 ALCO reviews our interest rate exposure on a monthly basis using a duration-based framework to measure structural risk and sensitivity analysis based on various scenarios.
 This information is also formally reviewed by the Board each quarter.

-We are exposed to interest rate risk on (i) movements in interest rates between the time residential mortgages are committed to borrowers and the time that the mortgage is funded; (ii) movements in interest rates between the time insured residential mortgages are funded and the time that these mortgages are securitized; and (iii) movements in interest rates between the time term deposit funding is forecasted to be required and the time that the actual funding occurs.
+We are exposed to interest rate risk on (i) movements in interest rates between the time residential mortgages are committed to borrowers and the time that the mortgage is funded; (ii) movements in interest rates between the time insured residential mortgages are funded and the time that these mortgages are securitized; (iii) movements in interest rates between the time term deposit funding is forecasted to be required and the time that the actual funding occurs; and (iv) movements in interest rates during the term of the fixed-rate term deposits and floating rate construction and commercial portfolios.
 To manage these risks, we may employ various hedging strategies.